 Former El Paso Police Officer Indicted in Local Court for Traffic Ticket Scheme Involving NHTSA Grant Funds

-The former officer is accused of submitting overtime reimbursement requests containing false information as to the times worked and number of traffic citations issued.
-The requests were submitted in 2009 through 2010 while working overtime under the Selective Traffic Enforcement Program, which is funded through a National Highway Transportation Safety Administration (NHTSA) grant.
-Mr. Ruiz is part of a group of twenty-two El Paso police officers suspected to date in this traffic ticket overtime scheme.
+The former officer was accused of submitting overtime reimbursement requests containing false information as to the times worked and number of traffic citations issued.
+The requests were submitted in 2009 and 2010 while working overtime under the Selective Traffic Enforcement Program, which is funded through a National Highway Trafffic Safety Administration (NHTSA) grant.
+Mr. McFarland was part of a group of twenty-two El Paso police officers suspected to date in this traffic ticket overtime scheme.

 Note: Indictments, informations, and criminal complaints are only accusations by the Government.
 All defendants are presumed innocent unless and until proven guilty.